0xsequence/erc-1155/README.md

 ** Agustín was hired as a full-time employee at Horizon after the audit was completed.
 Agustín did not take part in the writing of multi-token-standard contracts.

+## Dev env & release

+This repository is configured as a yarn workspace, and has multiple pacakge.json files.
+Specifically, we have the root ./package.json for the development environment, contract compilation and testing.
+Contract source code and distribution files are packaged in "src/package.json".

+To release a new version, make sure to the version, tag it, and run `yarn release`.
+The `release` command will publish the `0xsequence/erc-1155` package in the "src/" folder, separate from the root package.
+The advantage here is that application developers who consume `0xsequence/erc-1155` aren't required to install any of the devDependenies in their toolchains as our build and contract packages are separated.

 ## LICENSE

 Copyright (c) 2017-present [Horizon Blockchain Games Inc](https://horizon.io).